Ivan Nevistić

-Ivan Nevistić (born 31 July 1998) is a Croatian professional footballer who plays as a goalkeeper for GNK Dinamo Zagreb, in the Croatian Football League.
+Ivan Nevistić (born 31 July 1998) is a Croatian professional footballer who plays as a goalkeeper for Croatian Football League club Dinamo Zagreb.

 Club career

-Nevistić started his football career at the club "Đakovo" from his hometown with the same name.
+Nevistić started his football career at the club Đakovo from his hometown with the same name.
 He joined Rijeka's youth team in June 2015.
 He signed his first professional contract with the club in June 2016.
 He spent most of his early professional years on loan at Varaždin.
-In July 2018, Nevistić signed a new 4-year contract with Rijeka.
-In 2020–21 Europa League, Nevistić accumulated more saves than any other goalkeeper in the group stage (19), as Rijeka finished last in their group.
+In July 2018, Nevistić signed a new four-year contract with Rijeka.
+In the 2020–21 UEFA Europa League, Nevistić accumulated more saves than any other goalkeeper in the group stage (19), as Rijeka finished last in their group.

 International career

 He has been capped for various Croatian youth national teams.